SebastianoF/ktx-parser/README.md

 python examples/convert_examples.py
 ```

 ## Licence

 This is an open source repository released under MIT license.
+Please do contribute